textpattern/textpattern.github.io/tags/lang.md

 <txp:lang />
 ~~~

 The **lang** tag is a *single* tag.
-Textpattern will replace this tag with the 2-letter code of the language which is set as the site's language preference in the [Languages administration panel](https://docs.textpattern.io/administration/languages-panel), according to [RFC 1766](https://www.ietf.org/rfc/rfc1766.txt).
+Textpattern will replace this tag with the 2-letter code of the language which is set as the site's language preference in the [Languages panel](https://docs.textpattern.io/administration/languages-panel), according to [RFC 1766](https://www.ietf.org/rfc/rfc1766.txt).

 ## Attributes